rstacruz/philippine_senators/README.md

 concerns, the more you can convince senators (and their staff) that the issues you raise are relevant to their constituents.

-* Direct lines are usually better than trunk lines.
+* When sending emails/letters:

+  - Address the senators, even if your letter is most likely going to be read by his/her staff.

+  - Address the senators by their full name (eg, *Sen. Vicence Sotto III*), not their popular name (eg, *Tito Sotto*).

 * When you call:

+  - Direct lines are usually better than trunk lines.

   - Say your name, where you're from, and what you're calling about.
 For
   example: *"ako po si Rico Sta Cruz mula sa Makati city.
 Tumatawag po ako